educational-resources-and-services/bibletags-widget/README.md

   * Should lang codes only be 3-digit? (i.e. no eng-gb?)
 Think about Chinese as another example
   * Think about different ways besides chap:verse that translations represent ref's
 * Test that uiLanguageId works correctly
+* record language (Aramaic or Hebrew) in definitions table?
 * hideVerse
 * hideOriginal
 * addlOptions